Rocky De La Fuente: Nomination process

 In January 2017, De La Fuente stated in a court filing that he intended to again seek the Democratic Party nomination in the 2020 presidential election.
 He reiterated plans to seek the presidency in the wake of his 2018 election failures.

 However, De La Fuente ran for the Republican nomination instead.
 By January 30, 2020, he had raised $17,253 from outside sources and had loaned his own campaign $15.13 million, of which the campaign had returned $8.2 million.
-For the Republican primaries, he qualified as a candidate in California (where he also qualified for the ballot for the American Independent Party), Connecticut, Delaware, Florida, Idaho, Illinois (where he is on the ballot but does not have delegate candidates to support him), Louisiana, Massachusetts, Mississippi, New Hampshire, Pennsylvania, Texas, and Vermont, and filed in New York, Oklahoma, Rhode Island, and West Virginia.
+For the Republican primaries, he qualified as a candidate in California (where he also qualified for the ballot for the American Independent Party), Connecticut, Delaware, Florida, Idaho, Illinois (where he was on the ballot but did not have delegate candidates to support him), Louisiana, Massachusetts, Mississippi, New Hampshire, Pennsylvania, Texas, and Vermont, and filed in New York, Oklahoma, Rhode Island, and West Virginia.
 He filed in Tennessee but did not end up on the ballot.

 His candidacy survived a ballot access challenge in Alabama, but he withdrew from the state before the ballot was set.
 He also withdrew from Arkansas, Colorado, and Missouri.
 His withdrawals from Arkansas and Utah came too late to keep him from appearing on the ballot.
 He chose to remain in Connecticut's delayed primary, despite pressure from the state's Republican Party chairman.
 Connecticut's Secretary of the State Denise Merrill then also requested that De La Fuente allow himself to be removed from the ballot, as Trump had already secured enough delegates to win and the voting during the COVID-19 pandemic would put the public's health at risk.
 De La Fuente remained on the ballot, despite that request and a campaign from the state's Republican Party to have people call the candidate to talk him into dropping out.

 He received 0.56% of the 19 million votes cast in Republican primaries and did not earn any delegates.